PranjolDas10/WiseMotion/README.md

 An all in one platform designed for safe driving

 # About
+(This project was made for Hack the North)

 This code analyzes the posture of a sitting driver to determine whether or not they are sitting ergonomically.
 Reminders are given to those driving in bad postures.